avaneev/a5hash/README.md

 ## A5HASH-128

-The `a5hash128()` function produces 128-bit hashes, and features a significant performance for large data hashing - 25-45 GB/s.
+The `a5hash128()` function produces 128-bit hashes, and features a significant performance for large data hashing - 50 GB/s on Zen5.
 It is also fairly fast for hash-map uses, but a bit slower than the `a5hash()` function.
 Among hashes that pass the state-of-the-art tests, it's likely the fastest 128-bit hash function for hash-maps.